Markusgp/Untangle/README.md

 ```
 curl https://raw.githubusercontent.com/Markusgp/Untangle/main/untangle.sh | bash -s -- 15
 ```

-After the application is up and running, you can open it by navigating to url `localhost:8080` in a browser.
+Once you see the line `webpack compiled with 1 warning` in your terminal - Untangle is running, and can be utilized by navigating to `localhost:8080` in a browser.

 </details>